 - Established the use of transcranial Doppler to determine if brain vessels have been damaged by trauma

 - Refined methods for burn treatment using artificial skin grafts to improve survival

-Harborview began in 1877 as a six-bed King County Hospital in South Seattle.
-In 1931, the hospital moved to its present location overlooking Puget Sound and changed its name to Harborview Hospital.
-Since then, Harborview Medical Center has become a leading medical center and expanded its facilities through voter-approved bond projects and Harborview reserve funds.
-The Ninth and Jefferson Building, which opened in 2009, houses expanded specialty care services, providing greater access to medical experts in key areas.
+In 1877, Harborview was founded as the six-bed King County Hospital in South Seattle.
+In 1931, it moved to its present location overlooking Puget Sound and its name was changed to Harborview Hospital, now known as Harborview Medical Center.
+UW Medicine's management of Harborview has enabled the hospital to become a leading academic medical center, and new facilities have been added with support from voter-approved bond projects and Harborview reserve funds.
+The Norm Maleng Building opened in 2008 and the Ninth & Jefferson Building opened in 2009.
+UW Medicine physicians and staff continue to expand specialty care services based at Harborview with national experts in the centers of emphasis.

 Harborview Medical Center is a King County owned property